 Walnuts toast really quickly, so keep an eye on them so they don’t get burned.

 After the walnuts cool down, take half of them and process in a food processor or blender, until they turn into a fine crumble.
 We will mix this toasted walnut crumble into the keto gingerbread cake batter.
 The other half of the walnuts can be broken down by hand, into smaller pieces.

 Careful, again, as walnuts will go from crumbs to butter really quickly.
 Break down the other half of the walnuts in small pieces by hand.

 How to make the keto Christmas gingerbread rum and walnut cake

 Prepare the cake pan: Use a 9 or 10″inch pretty bundt pan.
 Grease it very well with butter or ghee, then dust with any keto flour.

-Mix the dry ingredients together in a medium bowl: the pea protein isolate, flax meal, cinnamon, nutmeg, allspice, baking powder and xanthan gum.
+Mix the dry ingredients together in a medium bowl: the pea protein isolate, the processed walnuts, flax meal, cinnamon, allspice, baking powder and salt.

 Cream the butter on medium speed until pale and fluffy.
 You can use a standing or hand mixer.
 Slowly add the powdered keto sweetener, and continue mixing on medium speed for a couple more minutes, until it’s super fluffy.

 Add the eggs, one by one, with the mixer running on slow speed.
 If you are using a hand mixer and aren’t an one handed egg cracking acrobat, you can crack the eggs into a separate bowl and give a quick mix and add them in a drizzle.
 Always use room temperature eggs, to avoid breaking the creamed butter.